 The Age of Discovery

 During the 15th and 16th centuries, leaders of several European nations sponsored expeditions abroad in the hope that explorers would find great wealth and vast undiscovered lands.
-The Portuguese were the earliest participants in this “Age of Discovery.”
+The Portuguese were the earliest participants in this “Age of Discovery,” also known as “Age of Exploration.”

 Starting in about 1420, small Portuguese ships known as caravels zipped along the African coast, carrying spices, gold, slaves and other goods from Asia and Africa to Europe.